hannob/snallygaster/TESTS.md

 ------------

-Similar to djangodebug, information on 404 error pages can identify Symfony instalaltions with debugging mode enabled.
+Similar to djangodebug, information on 404 error pages can identify Symfony installations with debugging mode enabled.

 axfr